-Beginning in 2010, the Arizona Department of Education Exceptional Student Services (ADE/ESS) partnered with Research Collaboration to offer the Arizona Secondary Transition Mentoring Project to Public Education Agencies (PEAs) throughout the state.
-As a result of that project, ADE/ESS and Research Collaboration have developed the College and Career Competency Team Training project to help eligible PEAs equip all students (including students who receive special education services) with the competencies they need to become career-equipped, socially and emotionally engaged, and lifelong learners.
+The Arizona Department of Education Exceptional Student Services (ADE/ESS) and the University of Kansas Center for Research on Learning partnered to begin the Arizona Secondary Transition Mentoring Project in 2009, inviting teams of educational professionals from public education agencies (PEAs) throughout the state to participate in two-year cohorts.
+As a result of that project, ADE/ESS and KU have developed Arizona's College and Career Competency Team Training to help eligible PEAs equip all students (including students who receive special education services) with the intrapersonal and interpersonal competencies they need to become career-equipped, lifelong learners who are socially and emotionally engaged.

 For more information on the Arizona CCCTT project, please visit the project website here.